Arms Warrior PvP Rotation and Playstyle (Shadowlands / 9.2)

 Storm Bolt for offensive pressure, you should determine and judge for

-yourself if it is better to save them to aid your team defensively, for an
+yourself if it is better to save them to aid your team defensively, such as

 Offensive Rotation